PacificBiosciences/pb-assembly/README.md

 and this [command reference guide](https://dazzlerblog.wordpress.com/command-guides/daligner-command-reference-guide/)

 You can configure basic pre-assembly consensus calling options with the `falcon_sense_option` flag.
-The `--output-multi` flag is necessary for generating proper fasta headers so should not be removed unless you know what you are doing.
+The `--output-multi` flag is necessary for generating proper fasta headers and should not be removed unless your specific use case requires it.
 The parameters `--min-idt`, `--min-cov` and `--max-n-read` set the minimum alignment identity, minimum coverage necessary and max number of reads, respectively, for calling consensus with the `arrow` consensus algorthim.

 By default, `-fo` are the parameters passed to `LA4Falcon`.
 The option `falcon_sense_greedy` changes this parameter set to `-fog` which essentially attempts to maintain relative information between reads that have been broken.

 #### Pread overlapping